aviramha/talks/rust-meetup-il-december/slides.md

 # Naked

 - Naked functions are functions that don't have a prologue and epilogue.
-- This means that we have to manually push/pop registers and adjust the stack pointer.
+- This means that we have to manually manage the registers and stack.
-- This is useful when we want to write assembly code in Rust.
+- The prologue/epilogue are usually done by the compiler to match the ABI.

 ---